jdbaugher/BasicSeqPop/README.md

 ### Creating simulated populations of sequence reads for sampling

 These scripts can be used to create populations of sequencing reads from which random samplings of reads can be drawn.
-The scripts accompany an upcoming peer-reviewed journal article.
-Additional details will be provided as they become available.

 ## Requirements
 This workflow has been tested on MACOSX and linux operating systems using recent versions of R.